BYD Auto: China

 BYD has introduced multiple aggressive price reductions in the Chinese market, which have contributed to heightened competition and price war.
 In early 2023 and early 2024, BYD launched the Champion Edition and Honor Edition variants of its models, respectively.
 These variants introduced price cuts, intended to increase BYD's market share in China.

-In July 2024, BYD's off-road vehicle brand, Fangchengbao, significantly reduced the price of its Bao 5 model in China by 50,000 yuan to better compete with the popular Great Wall Motor's Tank series.
+In July 2024, BYD's off-road vehicle brand, Fangchengbao, significantly reduced the price of its Bao 5 model in China by 50,000 yuan to better compete with the popular Tank series by Great Wall Motor.
 The price reduction had sparked controversy among previous buyers.
 Protests occurred with banners criticizing Fangchengbao's sudden price cut, as some customers expressed frustration after waiting months for delivery only to see the price drop soon after.

 In early 2025, BYD avoided price cuts in favour of offering self-driving systems as standard.
 However, in May 2025, BYD announced substantial price reductions across 22 models, with discounts reaching up to 34%, due to increasing inventory levels.
 The BYD Seagull experienced a 20% reduction to 55,800 yuan, while the BYD Han DM-p was discounted by 34% to 102,800 yuan.
 The move further intensified the ongoing price war, and triggered broad concern within the industry.
 Great Wall Motor chairman Wei Jianjun publicly compared the situation to the pre-collapse state of the Evergrande real estate group.
 At the same time, BYD, along with Dongfeng Motor and other Chinese automakers were summoned by China's Ministry of Commerce to attend a meeting addressing the rising number of "zero-mileage" used car sales, shortly after Great Wall Motor chairman, Wei Jianjun, also highlighted an ongoing trend in which brand new vehicles were registered and sold on used car platforms.
 This sales practice has been linked to strategies used by automakers and dealers to meet sales targets.
 As a result of the news, shares of BYD declined by 3.1%.